Paul Moseley : Ethnoecology

 Inclusivity in Neo-Indigeneity

 One of the most significant aspects of neo-indigeneity is its inclusivity.
-Unlike traditional notions of indigeneity, which are often tied to specific genetic or ancestral ties, neo-indigeneity is open to anyone who wishes to undertake a British indigenous lifeway.
+Unlike traditional notions of indigeneity, which are often tied to specific genetic or ancestral ties, neo-indigeneity is open to anyone who wishes to undertake a neo-indigenous lifeway.
 This inclusivity allows for a diverse range of individuals and communities to come together in their shared commitment to living in harmony with the land.

 This inclusive approach recognizes that the desire to reconnect with the land and foster a sustainable relationship with the environment transcends cultural and ethnic boundaries.
 It acknowledges that the ecological challenges we face are global in nature and require a collective effort to address.
 By embracing neo-indigeneity, individuals can find common ground in their shared love and respect for the natural world, creating a sense of solidarity and mutual support.